-it is used in to increase the firmness of fruits and vegetables, preventing breakup in processing and cooking.
+it`s used to increase firmness of fruits and vegetables, preventing breakup in processing and cooking.

-It is used in the cheese making process to increase size and strength of curds.
+In cheese making process, increases size and strength of curds.
 In addition it adds to milk at the start of cheese making as a coagulation aid.
-Milk can have other rennet coagulation abilities and this is be caused by different bit sizes of casein, the main protein in milk.
+So it can have other rennet coagulation abilities that causes different bit sizes of main protein in milk, casein.
 The higher the milk’s content of calcium, the bigger the casein particles will be.
 The bigger the particles are, the better the coagulation ability of the milk.
 Secondarily, casein particle size also influences the ease by which cheese curds shrink and releases whey.
 If the casein particle size is big, the network is open and coarse, and whey drains more readily.